 4 ounces (115g) fresh goat cheese, crumbled

-In a medium mixing bowl, toss half the shredded Brussels sprouts with the 2 teaspoons salt.
+In a medium mixing bowl, toss half the shredded Brussels sprouts with 2 teaspoons salt.
 Knead and squeeze salted sprouts, softening them and releasing their liquid, about 2 minutes.
 Juice tangerine, reserving half of peel for zesting later, and add juice to salted sprouts.
-Toss to coat, cover, then transfer to the refrigerator for at least 15 minutes and up to 4 hours.
+Toss to coat, cover, then transfer to refrigerator for at least 15 minutes and up to 4 hours.

-In a small bowl, combine shallot, Dijon, vinegar, and the finely grated zest of reserved tangerine peel.
+In a small bowl, combine shallot, Dijon, vinegar, and finely grated zest of reserved tangerine peel.
 Whisk in olive oil, season with salt and pepper, then set aside.